The Principals of a Business Valuation

 The Present Value Principle has four components that we touched on earlier:

 - You invest in equities or a business because you expect growth over time in your investment.
+You expect value creation and growth with the income approach.

 - You invest in equity or business because you are expecting future cash flows.
 A professional or layman valuator (you) must understand the cash flow type, amount, and if it differs among shareholder classes.
+You care about the present value of those future cash flows.

 - Your investment has a duration that meets your expectations at a certain valuation.
 Buyers and sellers argue over the number of future cash flows and their hypothetical duration.